go-rod/rod/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Is your feature request related to a problem
-Description of what you want to solve.

-**Describe the solution you'd like**
+## Describe the solution you'd like
-Description of what you want to happen.